José Argüelles: Criticism

 Argüelles' calendar is based on a different day-count than the traditional Maya calendar.
 For example, in the traditional count January 1, 2005 is 5 Muluk, while in the Dreamspell it is 2 Etznab.
 This is attributed to a change of 52 days in the count that Argüelles made to accommodate a "time shift' in 1992.
 As mathematician Michael Finley notes:

 Two critics have pointed out that many of Dreamspell's influences come from non-Maya sources, such as the 13-month/28-day calendar, a magic square devised by Benjamin Franklin, the I Ching, numerology, and assorted mystical and pseudoarchaeological works such as Erich von Däniken's Chariots of the Gods?
 (1970), which emphasizes theories of ancient astronauts.

 Personal life

 Argüelles married three times and was the father of two children, Josh and Tara, by his second wife, writer and artist Miriam Tarcov.
 He met and married his first wife, Elena Gustaitis, while pursuing his graduate degree at the University of Chicago in Art History.
 His third wife and main partner for 21 years was the dancer, choreographer and ceremonialist Lloydine Burris Argüelles (1981-2002).

-After concluding his teaching career in California, Argüelles lived in Boulder, Colorado, Hawaii, Australia, New Zealand, and Ashland, Oregon.
+After concluding his teaching career in California, Argüelles lived in Boulder, Colorado; Olympia, Washington; Hawaii; Australia; New Zealand; and Ashland, Oregon.
 In the year 1998, he met Stephanie South who became his biographer.